Anizoptera/Math/README.md

 Tests
 -----

-The tests are in the `Tests` folder and reach 100% code-coverage.
+Tests are in the `Tests` folder and reach 100% code-coverage.
 To run them, you need PHPUnit.
 Example:

     $ phpunit --configuration phpunit.xml.dist

+Or with coverage report:

+    $ phpunit --configuration phpunit.xml.dist --coverage-html code_coverage/

 License